What is a Vocation?

 Vocations to the Religious Life

-The Diocese of Reno is blessed to have several Religious Communities living and serving here.
+The Diocese of Reno is blessed to have several Religious Communities living and serving here in Northern Nevada.
 Religious Communities differ from Diocesan Priesthood in that clearly they can involve women as well as men.
 They also follow a charism particular to their community, and they make their vows to that community.
 Our Vocation office can help you find a religious community that you may feel called to.

-Continue to scroll down to find our more information.
+Continue to scroll down to find out more information on these Religious Communities.